 Charming Old Loviisa by the Sea

 On a clear winter’s day, you’ll witness a pastel painting-like view on the Gulf of Loviisa’s shores.
-With an array of colours, from pale blue to pink, and the rare turquoise, orange and violet hues, you are at just the right place to take all of this in with an unforgettable stay at Loviisa’s Aurora Hut and Valosauna, which are built right on the sea.
+With an array of colours, from pale blue to pink, and the rare turquoise, orange and violet hues, you are at just the right place to take all of this in at the marvellous Igloo Sauna, built right on the sea.

 When the ice is firm, admire Loviisa‘s idyllic wooden town on the slopes of Loviisa’s Myllyharju in the distance as you do a bit of ice skating from the Valosauna pier.
 The next morning, you’ll wake up to the sunrise and the town of Loviisa getting ready for a new day from across the icy sea.
 Harudden Nature Reserve is also situated quite close by, ensuring a peaceful night’s sleep.

 Winter Activities on an Island City

 Have you ever seen a frozen waterfall?
 Sapokka Park in Kotka gives you the perfect opportunity.
 The famous, award-winning parks of Kotka are stunning all year round.

 You can also take the rare opportunity to walk along the frozen sea to Varissaari island, finishing off with a nice cup of hot chocolate at Vaakku, the island’s restaurant.
 We do, however, recommend checking Vaakku’s website for the latest bulletins on opening hours and ice-walking conditions and following the guidelines beforehand to ensure safe passage.